lansana/ng2-golang-electron/README.md

 Before you start coding, there are a couple of things you should do.

-1. Go to `client/package.json` and update the build script to point to the correct path.
+1. Go to `package.json` and update the build script to point to the correct path.
 This is necessary in order for your assets to load properly when running `ng build`.

 For example, my directory was located at `C:/Projects/Go/src/ng2-golang-electron`, so I set the path to the `dist` directory that would be built by the angular-cli when running `ng build`.
 You should update it to your respective path.

-2. Update `client/.env` to reflect the local server and port you will be developing on.
+2. Update `.env` to reflect the local server and port you will be developing on.

 That should be all the pre-config.